 When waves meet each other, the amplitude (height) of the waves at the same point in time add together to create the sound that is perceived.

-Destructive interference means that the waves are out of phase with each other, or the highest peak of one meets the lowest valley of the other at the same time, so they cancel each other out to add up to 0.
+Destructive interference happens when waves are out of phase with each other, or when the highest peak of one wave meets the lowest valley of another at the same time.
+This causes them to cancel each other out to add up to 0.

-Destructive interference is created by reflecting waves into each other so their respective amplitudes cancel each other out.
-The distance until the surface that the waves bounce off of is calculated so that desired frequencies are canceled out.
+This destructive interference is created by reflecting waves into each other so their respective amplitudes cancel out.
+The distance to the surface that the waves bounce off of is carefully calculated so that specific frequencies are canceled out.

 For example, some cars are prized for their low rumble.
-In cars that idle with deep bass, the higher frequency sound waves may be eliminated by using destructive interference so the chosen lower frequencies can go on to be admired by the listeners.
+In cars that idle with deep bass, the higher frequency sound waves may be eliminated by using destructive interference so the chosen lower frequencies can be heard and appreciated.

 While a muffler does a great job at reducing the amplitude of sound waves coming out, all that turbulence inside the muffler decreases air flow.